jkkummerfeld/text2sql-data/data/READ-history.md

 ## atis

 1. Originally collected for the "The ATIS spoken language systems pilot corpus"
-2. Modified By Iyer et al. to reduce nesting.
+2. Modified by Iyer et al. to reduce nesting.

 ## geoquery